How to be a criminal in Crimson Desert: Best Items to Steal, Bounties, Penalties

 Assault

 Assault is the name of the crime associated with attacking non-hostile NPCs, like civilians or guards.
+The Threaten option that appears next to each NPC when you’re wearing a mask actually causes you to tackle them, and that counts as Assault.
 Don’t pull out your sword if you’re in a populated area.
 Assault is -30 Contribution per attack.

 Murder

-Murder happens when you defeat a non-hostile NPC, like a civilian or guard.
+Murder happens when you kill a non-hostile NPC, like a civilian or guard.
+It is also considered Murder if you attack bounty hunters first, but you’re allowed to defend yourself with lethal force if they attack you or others.
 Murder is -100 Contribution per life taken, which is a whole level!

 Getting Spotted, Pursuit, and Bounties